Lucy Flucker Knox: Life after the American Revolution

-In 1795, the Knoxes moved to what is now Rockland, Maine on land which was part of Lucy’s inheritance of the vast tracts of lands of the Waldo Patent.
-There she and Henry built a nineteen-room mansion, which they named Montpelier, and where they entertained hundreds of guests.
+In 1795, the Knoxes moved to what is now Thomaston, Maine, on land which was part of Lucy’s inheritance of the vast tracts of land of the Waldo Patent.
+There, she and Henry built a nineteen-room mansion, which they named Montpelier, where they entertained hundreds of guests.
 Henry died in October 1806 at 56 years of age, leaving Lucy, 49, a widow.
 She died in 1824 at the age of 67.